Mazda MX-30: Japan

-The MX-30 went on sale in Japan in 8 October 2020, in a sole grade with four combination packages available.
+The MX-30 went on sale in Japan on 8 October 2020, in a sole grade with four combination packages available.
 At launch, a 100th Anniversary Special Commemorative Vehicle special edition variant was available, to commemorate the 100th anniversary since the founding as its predecessor Toyo Cork Kogyo Company, Limited in 1920.
 The e-Skyactiv-G M Hybrid powertrain was marketed first, as it was easy option for many consumers and battery electric vehicles were not high selling compared to hybrid electric vehicles.

 In January 2021, the MX-30 EV was released in Japan with three trim levels available at launch: EV, EV Basic Set, and EV Highest Set.

 In November 2023, the MX-30 with the e-Skyactiv-R powertrain was introduced in Japan as the Rotary Plug-in Hybrid, with a special edition Edition R variant available.

 Malaysia

-The MX-30 EV was launched in Malaysia in 29 June 2022, with deliveries began in January 2023, with two trim levels: Mid and High.
+The MX-30 EV was launched in Malaysia on 29 June 2022, with deliveries began in January 2023, with two trim levels: Mid and High.